Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 just looks nicer to me.
 A very simple (and completely unscientific) benchmark shows that the difference between the two is a wash

+** These benchmarks may be wrong, please see the comments for more information **

 {% highlight ruby %}
 require 'benchmark'